junuIZEE/FOCP-Assignment-1-Drone-Delivery-Simulator/README.md

- - Or returns to base if the battery is too low.
+ - Or returns to base if the battery is too low (and windy).

 The system tracks: